Tips for Hardscaping a Sloped Yard in the North Carolina Mountains

 3. Create Hardscaped Pathways or Steps

 Walking down or up a sloped yard can be dangerous, especially in wet conditions.
-Dirt or gravel walkways can be a temporary solution, but stormwater can eventually erode your path.
+Dirt or gravel walkways can be a temporary solution, but can breakdown the path overtime.

 Instead, consider opting for a more permanent walkway with concrete, stone, or pavers highlighting the way to your home or driveway.
 On a subtle slope, a path can work.
 However, more dramatic hills might warrant a set of hardscaped stairs.

 4. Build a Deck Over Your Slope